 In Fig.~\ref{Euler}, the mixing angles are fixed with the best-fit values~\cite{esteban2025nufit} connected with standard $R_xR_yR_z$ order of rotations to be: $\theta_{23}=43.3^\circ, \theta_{13}=8.56^\circ,\theta_{12}=33.68^\circ$ and $\delta_{\textrm{CP}}=180^\circ$ (the top-left framed subplot).
 Changing the above order of rotation matrices $R_x,R_y,R_z$, we can also find angles leading to the same range of experimental values as for $U_{\texttt{PMNS}}$, however, corresponding angles are completely different, for example

 In other words, the experimentally determined interval mixing matrix, say $\vosc$, can be covered by the range of mixing angles in six different ways.
 Using the 1$\sigma$ experimental allowed range~\cite{esteban2025nufit}, one can estimate $U \to \vosc $ as an interval matrix, given by where we have considered $\delta_\textrm{CP} = 180^\circ$.
+Similarly, for $\delta_{\rm CP}=0^{\circ}$ CP-conserving scenario, the sign of the `13' element in $\vosc$ changes, keeping signs of all other elements intact.

 Therefore, for each order of rotations in Eq. (\ref{Euler}), the obtained range of mixing angles that can cover $\vosc$ in Eq. (\ref{ranges}) will be different.
 It is interesting to note that the commonly used choice $R_xR_yR_z$ leads to the mixing angles with best fit values, which are almost maximal for $\theta_{23}$ and large $\theta_{12}$.
 Experimentally, we just measure Eq. (\ref{ranges}) and after decades of observation we find that $|(\vosc)_{e1}|^2 > |(\vosc)_{\mu 1}|^2>|(\vosc)_{\tau 1}|^2$ which follows from the specific order of rotation $R_xR_yR_z$.
 It leads to many speculations on possible flavor symmetries behind \cite{Chauhan:2023faf}.

 In \cite{Denton:2020igp}, permutations of Euler matrices were considered, showing numerically that they are qualitatively equivalent.
 This can be understood as {\it mixing angles are parameters of the $U$ matrix, not physical observables, fitted experimentally}.
-So there is nothing special in choosing $\upmns$ as the neutrino mixing parametrization.
+So there is nothing special in choosing $U_{\rm PMNS}$ as the neutrino mixing parametrization.
 However, a specific representation matters as many theoretical considerations and mass/mixing models are built based on this choice.